gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

     * Download the PHP SDK for AWS, so php can interact with AWS.

 ### 5. (Re)Start & enable all services ###
-Everything has been installed but nothing is running yet.
-Start the Apache and MongoDB services with the following commands.
+Everything has been installed and running.
+Restart and check the status of the Apache and MongoDB services with the following commands to make sure it's stable.

 1. `systemctl enable mongod apache2`
     * Make sure the services start when the system reboots.